Cynth42/fend-restaurant-stage-one-repo/README.md

 1. Clone or download the project from Github
 2. In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, run `python -m SimpleHTTPServer      8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use                                        `python3http.server 8000`.
-If you don't have Python installed, navigate to download and install the software Python's [website](https://www.python.org/.
+If you don't have Python installed, navigate to download and install the software Python's [website](https://www.python.org/).
 Run the server in the root folder of the        projec.t
 3. With your server running, open `http://localhost:8000` in your browser, and navigate to app and enjoy the view.

 ## Dependencies

-1. [Mapbox](https://www.mapbox.com/) You will need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox]            (https://www.mapbox.com/) because I have removed mine.
+1. [Mapbox](https://www.mapbox.com/) You will need to replace `<your MAPBOX API KEY HERE>` in the main.js and                    restaurant_info.js files with a token from Mapbox because I have removed mine.
 Mapbox is free to use, and does not require    any payment information.

 2. Css: Leaflet and Normalize
-3. JavaScript: [leafletjs](https://leafletjs.com/), jQuery 2.1.1 and LazyLoadXT1.1.0
+3. JavaScript: [Leafletjs](https://leafletjs.com/) jQuery 2.1.1 and LazyLoadXT1.1.0
 4. HTML
 5. ES6: Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern           web browsers and future proofing JavaScript code.